pradnyanandana/birthday-api/README.md

 - Birthday date (format: YYYY-MM-DD)
 - Location (timezone specified using the moment.js format)

-## Abstraction
+## Folder Structure

-This application follows a specific folder structure and abstraction pattern to improve code organization and maintainability.
+This application follows a specific folder structure to improve code organization and maintainability.
 The application architecture includes the following folders:

 1. Routes